 No. Punjab is not a country.
-The Punjab region is situated in Northern South Asia with parts covering India and Pakistan.
+It is a region situated in Northern South Asia with parts covering India and Pakistan.
 The soil of this region has been a witness to Indus Valley Civilization and endured invasions by Persians, Greeks, Mamluks, Kushans, Afghans, Mughals and British.

 Though called a Sikh Empire, the kingdom was secular in nature.
 Maharaja Ranjit Singh’s army and government included Hindus, Muslims and Europeans too.
 Lovingly called Sher-e-Punjab, Maharaja Ranjit Singh restored Sikhs’ most respected Harminder Sahib Gurudwara with gold and marble, which is why we all know it as the Golden Temple today.

-Now that you’ve been educated about Punjab’s history and geography, how about a quick tour of its culture as well?
-Majority of Pakistani Punjab is constituted of Sunni Muslims while parts of Himachal Pradesh and Haryana in India are dominated by Hindus.
+Now that you’ve been educated about history and geography of the region, how about a quick tour of its culture as well?
+Majority of Pakistani side is constituted of Sunni Muslims while parts of Himachal Pradesh and Haryana in India are dominated by Hindus.
 Indian state of Punjab has approximately 60 per cent of Sikhism followers, while others are Hindus, Jains, Muslims and Christians.

 Punjabis are known for their mouth-watering cuisine which is rich in spices and butter, and are the ones who embraced the Tandoori style of cooking on mass level.
 Thankfully, Punjabi food is unbiased as it comes up with sumptuous dishes for both vegetarian and meat eating populace.
 If you plan a trip, include some time to shop for Phulkari drapes.
 Phulkari is a beautiful embroidery technique indigenous to the region of Punjab.
 The burst of colors could light up the saddest of souls.